 Aesthetic changes typically have little to no effect on the internal mechanisms of the penis.
 Sperm count, quality, and volume generally aren’t affected.

 But complications, such as penis or testicle infection, may affect your fertility.
-One suggests that inflammation from infection can cause damage to sperm DNA and impact your sperm quality.
+One

 More research is needed to truly understand how this modification and any related complications affect fertility.